Particular/docs.particular.net/tutorials/intro-to-nservicebus/1-getting-started/tutorial.md

 #### Transport

-snippet: MsmqTransport
+snippet: LearningTransport

 This setting defines the [**transport**](/transports/) that NServiceBus will use to send and receive messages.
-We are using the `MsmqTransport`, which is bundled within the NServiceBus core library.
-All other transports require different NuGet packages.
+We are using the `LearningTransport`, which is bundled within the NServiceBus core library as a starter transport to learn how to use NServiceBus without any additional dependencies.
+All other transports are provided using different NuGet packages.

 Capturing the `transport` settings in a variable as shown will make things easier in [Lesson 3](../3-multiple-endpoints/) when we start defining message routing rules.

-NOTE: If using the SQL Server transport, you must use the `SqlServerTransport` and provide a connection string to the database.
-See [Using the SQL Server transport - Configuring the transport](/tutorials/intro-to-nservicebus/using-sql-transport.md#modifying-each-endpoint-configuring-the-transport) for more details.

 #### Serializer